gitPiyush2004/Road-Lane-Detection/README.md

 # 🛣️ Road Lane Detection using OpenCV

-This computer vision project detects road lane lines from a dashcam driving video using traditional image processing techniques in OpenCV.
-It simulates a basic lane-following system, which is an essential component of autonomous driving.
+This project uses computer vision methods in OpenCV to identify road lane markings from dashcam footage.
+It demonstrates the core idea behind a simple lane-following mechanism, a fundamental building block in autonomous driving systems.

 # Developed by: Piyush Bhatia, VIT Bhopal University